Bee Skep Middle

 The remaining mid-weight hives were taken through the winter for the following year.

-An alternative, less destructive method was to ‘drive’ the bees from a full skep into an empty one.
+An alternative method was to ‘drive’ the bees from a full skep into an empty one.
 The full skep containing honey and bees was turned upside down – the domed top wedged into the top of an iron bucket.
 An empty skep was then set at an angle to the open end, fixed firmly in place with skewers and the whole arrangement covered with a cloth.
 The sides of the upturned full skep were then vigorously drummed.
-The theory was that the drumming noise would drive the bees up out of the full skep and into the empty one leaving the combs of honey behind for the beekeeper.
+The drumming noise would drive the bees up out of the full skep and into the empty one leaving the combs of honey behind for the beekeeper.
+Unlike the fume method – the bees would be angry for 3-4 days afterwards.

 Into the present